Exhibition Guide

 Queering Public Space

-Photographing Black LGBTQIA+ participants in public spaces is an important part of Muholi’s visual activism.
-This room contains portraits of transgender women, gay men and gender non-conforming people photographed in public places.
+Collaborating with Black LGBTQIA+ participants and photographing them in public spaces is an important part of Muholi’s visual activism.
+This room features portraits of transgender women, gay men and gender non-conforming people photographed in public places.

-Several of the locations are important in the history of South Africa.
-Some images are taken at Constitutional Hill, the seat of the Constitutional Court of South Africa.
+Several of the locations have important historical meaning in South Africa.
+Muholi captured some images at Constitution Hill, the seat of the Constitutional Court of South Africa.
 It is a key place in relation to the country’s progression towards democracy.
-Other participants are photographed on beaches.
-These were segregated during apartheid.
-They are therefore potent symbols of how racial segregation affected every aspect of life.
+They photographed other participants on beaches.
+Segregated during apartheid, beaches are potent symbols of how racial segregation affected every aspect of life.
 Participants are often shown on Durban Beach, close to Muholi’s birthplace of Umlazi.
+Choosing to photograph participants in colour is a way for Muholi to bring the work closer to reality and to root them in the present day.

 Sazi Jali, Durban, 2020